henryluan95/henryluan95/README.md

 <br/>
 🧑🏻‍💻&nbsp; I'll be starting my new job as a Teaching Assistant for BrainStation this July.
 <br/>
-🌱&nbsp; I’m currently learning TypeScript and Three.js.
+🌱&nbsp; I’m currently learning TypeScript and GSAP-GreenSock.
 <br/>
 💞️&nbsp; When I'm not coding, I enjoy hanging out with my friends, taking photos and crafting things and stuffs.
 <br/>
 🏳️‍🌈&nbsp; He/Him

+---

+<h4 align="right">Check Out My Projects Down There 🙇🏻‍♂️</h4>

 <!---
 henryluan95/henryluan95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.